Beyond the Classroom: Remote Learning Days

 7

-Get ready for debates.
-One team is for remote days and the other is against.
-Each of your ideas should be supported by a fact, reason, or an example.
+Get ready for a debate!
+One team will argue in favor of remote days, while the other will argue against them.
+Each of your points should be supported by a fact, reason, or example.
 The following phrases will help you introduce your arguments:

 Other lessons in this category